You can calculate what you owe in back taxes fairly accurately without even contacting the IRS.

 Step 2: File your past-due tax returns

-If your back taxes relate to returns you have yet to file, then you can calculate the amount of tax you owe for each year by preparing the actual return.
-However, when you do, you must use all tax forms for the year you are filing.
+If your back taxes relate to returns you have not yet filed, then you can calculate the amount of tax you owe for each year by preparing the actual returns.
+However, when you do, you must use all tax forms for the particular prior year that you are filing.

-For example, if during 2017 you decide to prepare your 2014 tax return; then you must only use 2014 tax forms, schedules and instructions.
+For example, if during 2023 you decide to prepare your 2020 tax return; then you must use 2020 tax forms, schedules and instructions.
 If you mistakenly file using the forms for a different tax year, the IRS is likely to notify you of the error.

 Accessing these old forms is not as difficult as you may think.
 The easiest option is to use tax preparation software, such as TurboTax.
 TurboTax provides you with access to many of the IRS forms from prior years.
 Alternatively, you can search for each form you need on the IRS website.
 However, many of the older forms on the IRS website require you to print and fill them out manually.